 This is an introductory course in the study of crime and criminal behavior Crime typology, concepts of crime, law, and criminology.
 Theories of crime causation are also examined.

 This course introduces students to the basic techniques and procedures used in the process of criminal justice research.
-Topics include basic methods of research design, data collection, data analysis, and reporting of results within the field of criminal justice.
-Prerequisite: STAT 280 Applied Statistics
+Topics include basic methods of research design, data collection, data analysis, and reporting of results within the field of Criminal Justice.

 This course addresses basic elements and concepts of substantive criminal law, including defining crimes and developing criminal laws; considering legal issues affecting punishment, and how criminal law impacts victims of crime.

 This course considers the nature and extent of juvenile delinquency and the forces that impact delinquency.
-Lastly, this course takes a critical view of juvenile justice and explores how law making, law enforcement, and social change influences delinquency.
+Lastly, this course takes a critical view of juvenile justice and explores how lawmaking, law enforcement, and the social change influences delinquency.

 This course examines current issues that impact the criminal justice system.
-Topics for discussion will include human trafficking, issues in diversity, public policy implications, comparative criminal justice and international law, media and crime, and computer crime.
-The course also explores practical implications to theoretical models/issues.
+Topics for discussion will include human trafficking, issues in diversity, public policy implications, comparative criminal justice, and international law, media and crime, and computer crime.
+The course also explores practical implications for theoretical models/issues.